ZoreAnuj/robot-data-converter/README.md

 # Robot Data Converter

-A Python script for converting robot data collection from source format to a standardized format with parquet files and MP4 videos.
+A Python script for converting robot data collection from robotdata LR format to a LeRobotv2 format with parquet files and MP4 videos.

 ## Features